usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Authentication
 The process of establishing confidence in the identity of users or information systems.
 Authentication of users (subscribers) implies confirmation of the subscriber's presence and intent to authenticate.

+#### Authentication Factor
+The three types of authentication factors are *something you know*, *something you have*, and *something you are*.
+Every authenticator has one or more authentication factors.

 #### Authentication Protocol
 A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of one or more valid authenticators to establish his/her identity.
 Secure authentication protocols also demonstrate to the claimant that he or she is communicating with the intended verifier.